All 50 states now have virus cases: West Virginia the last

 Both Justice and U.S. Sen. Joe Manchin have noted the virus could be especially damaging in West Virginia because of the state's elderly population and high percentage of people with existing health problems.
 About 20 percent of West Virginia residents are age 65 and older.

 West Virginia health officials said tests have been conducted so far on 137 people.
-There have been 122 negative cases and four are still pending as of Tuesday evening.
+There have been 122 negative cases and 14 were still pending as of Tuesday evening.

 Justice is following the lead of governors from surrounding states who have shut down or limited access to businesses including bars, restaurants, gyms or movie theaters.